Published On: Mar 04 2013 01:20:52 PM ESTUpdated On: Mar 07 2015 02:00:00 AM EST

 1967: Alice B. Toklas, the companion to writer Gertrude Stein for nearly 40 years, dies at the age of 89 in Paris, France.
 Toklas and Stein met in Paris in 1907 and hosted parties that attracted expatriate American writers, such as Ernest Hemingway, Paul Bowles, Thornton Wilder and Sherwood Anderson, and avant-garde painters, including Picasso, Matisse and Braque.
 Stein's bestselling memoir, published in 1933, was titled "The Autobiography of Alice B. Toklas."
 The couple remained together until Stein's death in 1946.

-1965: A group of 600 civil rights marchers are forcefully broken up by state and local police with billy clubs and tear gas in Selma, Ala.
-Seventeen marchers are hospitalized, and the day was nicknamed "Bloody Sunday."
+1965: A march by more than 600 civil rights activistis is forcefully broken up by state and local police with billy clubs and tear gas in Selma, Alabama.
+Seventeen marchers were hospitalized, and the day was nicknamed "Bloody Sunday."
 Televised images of the attack roused support for the U.S. civil rights movement.

-1964: Author Bret Easton Ellis, best known for the novels "American Psycho" and "Less Than Zero," is born in Los Angeles, Calif.
+1964: Author Bret Easton Ellis, best known for the novels "American Psycho" and "Less Than Zero," is born in Los Angeles, California.

-1962: Pop singer-songwriter Taylor Dayne, best known for the hit songs "Tell It to My Heart," "Love Will Lead You Back," "Prove Your Heart" and "With Every Beat of My Heart," is born Leslie Wunderman in Baldwin, N.Y.
+1962: Pop singer-songwriter Taylor Dayne, best known for the hit songs "Tell It to My Heart," "Love Will Lead You Back," "Prove Your Heart" and "With Every Beat of My Heart," is born Leslie Wunderman in Baldwin, New York.

 1960: Ivan Lendl, a former world No. 1 professional tennis player who has been described as one of the greatest tennis players of all time, is born in Ostrava, Czechoslovakia.
 He was one of the game's most dominant players in the 1980s and captured eight Grand Slam singles titles in his career.
 He competed in 19 Grand Slam singles finals, a record surpassed by Roger Federer in 2009.

-1956: Actor Bryan Cranston, best known for his TV roles on "Breaking Bad" and "Malcolm in the Middle," is born in Canoga Park, Calif.
-He won the Emmy Award for Outstanding Lead Actor in a Drama Series three consecutive times for "Breaking Bad" in 2008-2010 and was also nominated in 2012 and 2013 to go along with his three previous Emmy nominations for "Malcolm in the Middle."
+1956: Actor Bryan Cranston, best known for his TV roles on "Breaking Bad" and "Malcolm in the Middle," is born in Canoga Park, California.
+He won the Emmy Award for Outstanding Lead Actor in a Drama Series three consecutive times for "Breaking Bad" in 2008-2010, again in 2014 and was also nominated in 2012 and 2013 to go along with his three previous Emmy nominations for "Malcolm in the Middle."
 He is also known for supporting roles in the films "Saving Private Ryan," "Little Miss Sunshine," "Drive" and "Argo."

 1939: Glamour magazine begins publishing as Glamour of Hollywood.